62nd Operations Group: World War II

-Trained with gliders for several months, then towed gliders to Syracuse and also dropped paratroops behind enemy lines at Catania during the Allied invasion of Sicily.
-On the night of 9 July 1943, a total of 51 C-47s and C-53s towed the first of these gliders into combat over Sicily.
+Trained with gliders for several months, then towed gliders to Syracuse, Sicily and also dropped paratroops behind enemy lines atCatania during the Allied invasion of Sicily.
+On the night of 9 July 1943, a total of 51 Douglas C-47 Skytrains and C-53 Skytroopers towed the first of these gliders into combat over Sicily.
 Their key objective was to capture a bridge south of Syracuse, and keep it open for use by allied forces.
 It took the huge formation 40 minutes to take off.
 They flew 500 feet above the Mediterranean Sea, at 120 miles per hour.
-An unforeseen headwind sent some Group planes off course, whereby some gliders were released up to 30 minutes late.
+An unforeseen headwind sent some group planes off course, whereby some gliders were released up to 30 minutes late.
 Battling against bad weather, darkness, friendly naval fire, flak, and inexperience, the 62d crews did their best to keep their gliders on target.
 In the end, 36 gliders went down at sea, 12 made land, 2 were unaccounted for, and 2 never cast off over their landing zones.

 Operated from bases in Sicily and Italy from September 1943 until after the war.
 Dropped paratroops in northern Italy in June 1944 to harass the retreating enemy and to prevent the Germans from destroying bridges over which their forces had withdrawn.
 Flew two missions in connection with the invasion of Southern France in August 1944, releasing gliders and paratroops in the battle area.
 Transported paratroops and towed gliders to Greece during the Allied assault in October 1944.
 In addition to the airborne operations, the group transported men and supplies in the Mediterranean theater and to the front lines during the campaigns for Tunisia, Italy, and southern France.
 Also evacuated wounded personnel and flew missions behind enemy lines in Italy and the Balkans to haul guns, ammunition, food, clothing, medical supplies, and other materials to the partisans and to drop propaganda leaflets.
 Aided in the redeployment of personnel after the war and also hauled freight and mail.